eguneys/pro/README.md

 Let's ask what are the files between `a` and `h`.

-We know there are no files between files that has an immediate right.
+We know, there are no files, between files that has an immediate right.
 For example `a` and `b`.

 ```
 righter(X-Y, []) :- right(X-Y).